If you are an honest online store, have you ever received customers' complaints about tracking numbers not working?

 If you connect a store from our supported shopping carts, we will automatically detect the destination countries for you; and if you use a CSV to upload your shipments, you can identify the destination countries for us to track from end to end.

-If you're interested in our service, feel free to contact me at firstname.lastname@example.org.
-Happy to share and help.
+If you're interested in our service, feel free to contact me at email@example.com.
+I would be happy to help.